Attributes-PHP/wp-fastendpoints-depends/README.md

 ### Using standard WordPress structure

-1. Download plugin from WordPress store
+1. Download latest plugin from our [Releases](https://github.com/Attributes-PHP/wp-fastendpoints-depends/releases) page
 2. Install plugin as a [MU-plugin](https://developer.wordpress.org/advanced-administration/plugins/mu-plugins/)
 3. Run the following WP CLI command `wp fastendpoints depends` or activate any plugin on the website
 4. Enjoy 😊